-As a business owner of two companies, it can be pretty stressful to juggle all my emails.
+As a business owner of four companies, it can be pretty stressful to juggle all my emails.
 Over the past few years of running my businesses, I’ve got my email game down to a T!
 Here I am sharing my email hacks to help you save valuable time.

 To do this is pretty simple.
 All you need to do is go to Gmail > Settings > Accounts & Import > Add another email address under the “send mail as” section.
 Make sure you tick “Treat as an alias” on the first page.
 Then get the SMTP Server/username/password from your website host.

 This is a huge one for me.
-I started using Gmail in 2004 which means I have had this email address for over 13 years!
-Back in the good old days, you don’t think about subscribing to shop newsletters to get discounts and coupons, but over time, your tastes change and many of these emails are no longer relevant.
+I started using Gmail in 2004 which means I have had this email address for over 16 years!
+Back in the good old days, you didn’t think too much about subscribing to shop newsletters to get discounts and coupons, but over time, your tastes change and many of these emails are no longer relevant.
 I spent the past decade ignoring these emails and diligently deleting them as they arrived in my email inbox.
 One day, I thought to myself: “am I mad?!”
 Why was I wasting so many precious seconds and minutes of each day deleting these unwanted emails?
 So from that point on, every time I received an irrelevant email, I unsubscribed immediately.
 This can take a little bit of time, but the results are so worth it!

 The result of this was a pure and clean email inbox where the only emails I received were emails that were important.